Salta–Antofagasta railway: Overview

-The Argentine track (a brief portion -Salta-Cerrillos- of Ramal C-13, and mainly the Ramal C-14 Cerrillos-Socompa) is part of the Ferrocarril General Manuel Belgrano and 217 km of it are served by a touristic train named "Tren a las Nubes".
+The Argentine track (a brief portion -Salta-Cerrillos- of Ramal C-13, and mainly the Ramal C-14 Cerrillos-Socompa) is part of the Ferrocarril General Manuel Belgrano and 217 km of it are served by a tourist train named "Tren a las Nubes".
 The Chilean track (Socompa-Antofagasta) is part of the Ferrocarril de Antofagasta a Bolivia (FCAB).
 The "Huaytiquina", along with the Transandine (Mendoza-Los Andes to Santiago, closed since 1984 and pending reconstruction), represent the only railway links between the two countries.

 With the highest point (La Polvorilla) at 4220 m amsl, the Huaytiquina is the fifth highest railway in the world and the third highest in South America.

 History

 The construction of the railway started in 1921, to connect the North of Argentina with Chile across the Andes, and to serve the borax mines of the area.
 The viaduct La Polvorilla, the highest of the line, was finished on 7 November 1932.
 The Chilean track was inaugurated in 1947 and the complete railway on 20 February 1948.
 The route was designed by American engineer Richard Maury, after whom one of the stations ("Ingeniero Maury") has been named.

 The word "Huaytiquina" is the nickname of the railway.
 It refers to an ancient Andean mountain pass between Argentina and Chile, located just in north of Socompa and projected as line terminus.
 In 1923, after a Chilean request whose rail line arrived close to Socompa, the original project was abandoned and the Argentine route diverted to the current one.

 In March 2022, the Government of Salta Province met with executives of Chilean company Ferronor with the purpose of bringing back a passenger service between Argentina and Chile.
-The project include the reactivation of a 700-km line that joins both countries through Socompa Pass, located 3,876 mt above sea level.
+The project include the reactivation of a 700-km line that joins both countries through Socompa Pass, located 3,876 m above sea level.
 There is a precedent of an agreement between both parties when Belgrano Cargas and Ferronor signed in 2000 to facilitate freight transport commerce.